cakmakfatih/pin_view/README.md

 							),
 							Container(margin:  EdgeInsets.symmetric(vertical:  5.0)),
 							PinView (
-								count: 6, // describes the fields
+								count: 6, // describes the field number
 								dashPositions: [2,4], // positions of dashes, you can add multiple
-								autoFocusFirstField: false, // defaults to true,
+								autoFocusFirstField: false, // defaults to true
 								margin: EdgeInsets.all(2.5), // margin between the fields
-								obscureText: true, // describes whether the text fields should be obscure or not, defaults to false,
+								obscureText: true, // describes whether the text fields should be obscure or not, defaults to false
 								style: TextStyle (
 									// style for the fields
 									fontSize: 19.0,